KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Enterprize: D. Finley (capt), W. Causen, R. Coombs, N. Emerson, W. Johnson, S. & W. Blight, J. Whitaker, A. Farrant, G. & J. Thompson, J. Relihan, G. Robe, C. & S. Jones, J. Blight, S. Lansfear, J. Bellam.

-Match report: It is only on rare occasions that a semi-final producers such an interesting game of football as that provided on Sunday last, when Griffith and Enterprise met in the first semi-final of the M.I.
+Match report: It is only on rare occasions that a semi-final producer such an interesting game of football as that provided on Sunday last, when Griffith and Enterprise met in the first semi-final of the M.I.
 A. Local Australian Rules Competition.
 Not only did it illustrate that the grade of football in this competition has advanced considerably, this match by reason of the big attendance showed that the local competition has a big following.
 From all points of the compass motor cars, buses, sulkies, bicycles, etc. made their way over atrocious rough roads to Whitton football ground.
 The only pleasantness derived from the journey was the warm sunshine and spring weather.
 But after the match everyone declared the journey was well worthwhile.

 The referee, Mr. Warburton, of Sydney, gave every satisfaction.
 His rulings were impartial and 'staging' of 'free kicks' carried no weight with him.
 He was not hasty in blowing the whistle for holding the ball or on, the other hand holding the man.
 It appeared that the breach had to be very deliberate before the central umpire gave a free.
 Though these decisions were different to what we are accustomed to Mr. Warburton kept control of the players and for the most part the play was open.
 The only ones to lose control of themselves were the onlooker, who disobeyed the stewards' commands to keep behind the boundary lines.
-Many times during exciting movements the onlookers swarmed on to the playing area and the game had to be held up while the central umpire persuaded the people to get back in their place.
+Many times, during exciting movements the onlookers swarmed on to the playing area and the game had to be held up while the central umpire persuaded the people to get back in their place.

 In the first quarter Enterprise scored 1 goal 3 behinds, while Griffith scored 2 behinds.
 The second term was more even.
 Enterprise scored 2 goals 3 behinds and Griffith 2 goals 2 behinds.
 In the third term Enterprise increased their lead by adding 2 goals 3 behinds to 1 goal.
-Enterprise were the first to score in the final term scoring 2 single giving them a lead of 2 goals 7 behinds — 19 points.
+Enterprise was the first to score in the final term scoring 2 singles giving them a lead of 2 goals 7 behinds — 19 points.
 The onlookers had given the first three quarter honors to Enterprise, but a dash by Griffith raised the two flags and Enterprise appeared to tire all of a sudden and the black and golds played all over them, scoring 3 goals 5 behinds to their opponents, 2 behinds.

 Friendly - Sunday August 29, 1926 at Griffith